 There are 3 ways of fitting wood flooring onto solid subfloors:

 - Ensure that the solid subfloor is fully dry.
 If concrete, screed or render has recently been laid; we advise a minimum drying time will take 1" per month.
 So if you have laid concrete that’s 6" thick, you will need to wait at least 6 months before fitting your hardwood floor.
 We cannot stress the drying time enough, as we've seen floors pop and buckle.

-- If you’re satisfied that your solid subfloor is dry, apply a continuous damp proof membrane (DPM), such as Taylor EnCap 500 Concrete Barrier & Adhesive Encapsulator.
+- If you’re satisfied that your solid subfloor is dry, apply a continuous damp proof membrane (DPM), such as OSMOUK Moisture Barrier and Encapsulator.

-- Proceed with applying your glue, we recommend Taylor Timberline MS+ Advance Adhesive, as it has a high bond strength but remains permanently flexible.
-This glue will allows the flooring to move as the seasons change but it will not crack and the floor will stay adhered to the subfloor.
+- Proceed with applying your glue, we recommend OSMOUK MS Advance Wood Flooring Adhesive, as it has a high bond strength but remains permanently flexible.
+This glue will allow the flooring to move as the seasons change but it will not crack and the floor will stay adhered to the subfloor.

 Floating a floor means that it is not fastened down to the subfloor below, giving you the advantage of gaining access to your subfloor if required.

 - Lay a full layer of visqueen over the whole subfloor.
 This is a 300mu (1200 gauge) polythene damp proof membrane.